-Health Care Spending and the Use of IT in OECD Countries, Who Really Pays for Health Care?, and Income Inequality and Rising Health Care Costs
+Discuss Articles: Health Care Spending and the Use of IT in OECD Countries, Who Really Pays for Health Care?, and Rising Health Costs and Economic Inequality may threaten your retirement-

-- Study for test on Mike Friedrichs' talk, Health Care Spending and the Use of IT in OECD Countries, Who Really Pays for Health Care?, Income Inequality and Rising Health Care Costs, Economic Terms, and Minorities and Poor Immigrants Gain Sharply Under Health Act - o Read Fuchs' Who Shall Live?
+- O Study for test on Mike Friedrichs' talk, Health Care Spending and the Use of IT in OECD Countries, Who Really Pays for Health Care, Rising Health Costs and Economic Inequality may threaten your retirement-, and Economic Terms - o Read Fuchs' Who Shall Live?
 Introductions, Preface-Ch 2-pages ix-55 (study guide is in the packet) - o Be prepared to engage in group work on Fuchs next class - o There are optional articles on CANVAS for those interested.
 Not required!

-January 23 W Who Shall Live and AIDS Doc
+January 22 W Who Shall Live and AIDS Doc

-Test on Mike Friedrichs' talk, Health Care Spending.., Who Really Pays for Health Care?, Income Inequality and Rising Health.., Economic Terms, and Minorities and Poor Immigrants Gain Sharply Under Health Act 4 countries
+Test- Mike Friedrichs' talk, Health Care Spending and Use of IT.., Who Really Pays for Health Care, Rising Health Costs and Economic Inequality may threaten your retirement-, and Economic Terms 4 countries